ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 occurrence data toolbelt ([`spocc`](https://github.com/ropensci/spocc)), it has a super package for querying the scientific literature:
 [`fulltext`](https://github.com/ropensci/fulltext)!
 This package
-supports search for "PLOS via the rplos package, Crossref via the rcrossref package, Entrez via the rentrez package, arXiv via the aRxiv package, and BMC, Biorxiv, EuroPMC, and Scopus via internal helper functions".
+supports search for “PLOS via the rplos package, Crossref via the rcrossref package, Entrez via the rentrez package, arXiv via the aRxiv package, and BMC, Biorxiv, EuroPMC, and Scopus via internal helper functions”.

 We shall use `fulltext` to retrieve the titles and abstracts of scientific articles mentioning each species, and will use `tidytext` to